hpliddell/hpliddell.github.io/_people/about_mejia.md

-Catherinne (“Cathy”) Mejia is from El Salvador and holds a bachelor's degree in Environment and Development Engineering from [Zamorano University]( https://zamorano.edu/en/) (Honduras).
-She is currently an MS student in Environmental and Ecological Engineering (EEE) at Purdue, co-advised by Prof. Liddell and Prof. [Deandrae Smith](https://ag.purdue.edu/directory/smit4870) (Food Science).
-Her research involves exploring the quality, safety, and environmental impacts of dielectric heating methods for drying and preserving agricultural products.
-As part of this work, she is conducting a Life Cycle Assessment (LCA) of alfalfa hay drying methods along with nutritional and microbial analysis of the resulting products as dairy forage.
-Catherinne is interested in interdisciplinary research that aims to reduce environmental impacts and promote sustainability of the production chain, with a focus on agriculture and industry.
+Catherinne (“Cathy”) Mejia graduated from Purdue with her M.S. in Environmental & Ecological Engineering in December 2025.
+Cathy is originally from El Salvador, and holds a bachelor's degree in Environment and Development Engineering from [Zamorano University]( https://zamorano.edu/en/) (Honduras).
+Her graduate research at Purdue, co-advised by Prof. Liddell and Prof. [Deandrae Smith](https://ag.purdue.edu/directory/smit4870) (Food Science), involved exploring the quality, safety, and environmental impacts of dielectric heating methods for drying and preserving agricultural products.
+As part of this work, she conducted a Life Cycle Assessment (LCA) of alfalfa hay drying methods along with nutritional and microbial analysis of the resulting products as dairy forage.
+Post-graduation, Cathy is taking her next career step as an environmental engineer at Wessler Engineering.
 In her free time, she enjoys baking, hiking, and spending time with friends.

 <strong>Education:</strong>
 <ul>
+<li>MS, Environmental & Ecological Engineering, Purdue University, 2025</li>
-<li>B.S., Environment and Development Engineering, Zamorano University, Honduras, 2022</li>
+<li>BS, Environment and Development Engineering, Zamorano University, Honduras, 2022</li>
 </ul>

+<strong>Link to Cathy’s MS Thesis:</strong>
+Coming Soon

 <strong>Selected Publications and Presentations:</strong>
 <ul>